 You will first loosen the adjusters on the lower straps and on the tether strap so that you can more easily attach the hooks or connectors to the vehicle anchorages.
 Next attach the lower hooks or connectors over the top of the anchorage bars, pushing aside the seat cover material.
-Then lift the tether anchorage cover directly behind the seat where you are placing the child restraint and attach the tether strap to the anchorage, being careful to route the tether strap to provide the most direct path between the anchor and the child restraint.
+Then, attach the tether strap to the rear tether anchorage, being careful to route the tether strap to provide the most direct path between the anchor and the child restraint.
 If the Add-A-TrunkTM option is present in the vehicle, the lid should be opened and positioned against the back of the rear seat prior to attaching and adjusting the strap.
 Finally, tighten all three straps as you push the child restraint rearward and downward into the seat, removing slack in the straps according to the child restraint manufacturer's instructions.